linode/docs/docs/guides/uptime/loadbalancing/how-load-balancers-work/index.md

 #### Round Robin

 A round robin algorithm rotates among all available servers when parceling out client requests.
-For example, Request 1 goes to Server 1, Request 2 goes to Server 2, and so on, up to Server N. At that point, the algorithm sends the next request to Server 1.
+For example, Request 1 goes to Server 1, Request 2 goes to Server 2, and so on up to Server N. At that point, the algorithm sends the next request to Server 1.

 - **Pros**: Easiest algorithm to [implement and manage](/docs/guides/setting-up-round-robin-dns/).
 A good choice when client requests and responses are highly self-similar.
 Each request resembles every other in terms of size and response time.
 Also good when processing capacity is equal across all servers.